ONLYOFFICE/Kubernetes-Docs/README.md

-# ONLYOFFICE DocumentServer for Kubernetes
+# ONLYOFFICE Docs for Kubernetes

-This repository contains a set of files to deploy ONLYOFFICE DocumentServer into Kubernetes cluster.
+This repository contains a set of files to deploy ONLYOFFICE Docs into Kubernetes cluster.

 ## Contents
 - [Introduction](#introduction)